The Grand Opening (album): Background

 The release of 2000's How The West Was One landed Planet Asia a deal with Interscope Records.
 He released a single "Pure Coke" in 2001 under the label.
 However, while signed to Interscope, he was not promoted much and stayed with the label until 2003 without releasing an album.
 The result was the rapper moving to Avatar Records and recording new material, including the single "Summertime in the City", which was released on August 12, 2003.
-The songs "It's All Big" and "Real Niggaz" were issued as the third and the fourth singles, respectively, from the The Grand Opening.
+The songs "It's All Big" and "Real Niggaz" were issued as the third and the fourth singles, respectively, from The Grand Opening.